Oliv1aa/Oliv1aa/README.md

 - 👋 Hi, I’m @Oliv1aa
-- 👀 I’m interested in Trabalho.
+- Estou no terceiro ano do Ensino Médio.
-- 🌱 I’m currently learning: Desenvolvimento de sistemas.
+- Técnico de desenvolvimento de sistemas.
-- 📫 How to reach me: Lugar nenhum.
-- 😄 Pronouns: Ela/Dela.
-- ⚡ Fun fact: Nerd.

 <!---
 Oliv1aa/Oliv1aa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.